September 28, 2017 – November 2, 2017

-The trainers for this course are CLINIC attorneys Kristina Karpinski, Ilissa Mira and Susan Schreiber, .
-For questions about the course content, please contact Susan Schreiber at firstname.lastname@example.org
+The instructors for this course are CLINIC attorneys Reena Arya, Michelle Mendez and Rebecca Scholtz.
+For questions about this course, please contact Reena Arya at firstname.lastname@example.org

-Course participants will receive a course completion certificate if they (a) attend or view recordings of each of the twelve course webinars; (b) complete each unit quiz; and (c) pass an open-book final exam.
-You have until December 8, three weeks after the last live webinar in the course, to meet these requirements.
+Course Completion Requirements: Course participants will receive a course completion certificate if they (a) attend or listen to recordings of the weekly course webinar, and (b) complete the required course activity for the week.
+You have up to two weeks after the last live webinar in the course to meet these requirements.

 Please provide the full name and a working email address for each individual taking this course.
 We will communicate with each registrant via email only, so it is very important that we have the correct name and email address for each registrant listed on the registration form.

 CLINIC is authorized by the State Bar of California to provide minimum continuing legal education (MCLE) trainings.
-E-learning participants are eligible to claim 1.5 hours of MCLE credits per webinar for the webinar component of our e-learning immigration law courses.
+California attorneys participating in this course are eligible to claim CLE credit based on the number of webinars attended or viewed in this course.
 If you are an attorney licensed in another state, please check with your state bar to determine whether this training qualifies for MCLE credit.